score-json/json/TSF/trustable/assertions/TA-Inputs.md

 * Are there tools that are not on the list?

-    Answer:  No.
+    Answer:  The library does not use external tools, except for the tools provided by the C++ standard library.

 * Are there impact assessments for all tools?

     Answer:  ??????
+The library does not use external tools for which an impact assessment has to be done.

 * Have tools with high impact been qualified?

     Answer: There are no tools with high impact.

 * Were assessments or reviews done for the current tool versions?

     Answer:  ?????
+The library does not use external tools for which an impact assessment has to be done.

 * Have additional tests and/or Expectations been documented and linked to tool assessments?